 The Viking Yacht Company sold more than 110 of its first-generation 58 Convertible from 1991 to 2000, helping build the New Gretna, New Jersey, company into a sportfishing powerhouse.
 “It was our largest boat at the time and a major milestone for us,” says Pat.
 Eighteen years later, Viking’s “Gen II” 58 C is once again leaving the competition in its wake and staking its claim as not only a tournament champion but the best high-performance family cruising yacht in its class.

-Fishermen and cruisers alike are always hungry for new designs, new ideas and innovation—and Viking has been ringing the dinner bell for nearly 55 years.
+Fishermen and cruisers alike are always hungry for new designs, new ideas and innovation—and Viking has been ringing the dinner bell since 1964.
 “We are not taking old concepts and knocking the cobwebs off of them,” says Pat.
 “Our Gen II 58 and all of our boats are new designs.”

 An Evolution of the 55